Cycling Classes in Wheat Ridge, CO

 Zone 3 – Tempo – RPE 7 – 1.5 Hours

-Typical intensity of brisk riding/training.
-It’s like you’ve got places to go, people to see, but you’re in a hurry to get there.
+Zone 3 is the typical intensity of brisk riding/training.
+It’s like you’ve got places to go, people to see, and you’re in a bit of a hurry to get there.
 Greater sensation of leg effort/fatigue than at level 2.
-Requires concentration to maintain, especially at upper end of range, to prevent effort from falling back to level 2.
+Requires concentration to maintain, especially at upper end of range.
 Breathing deeper than level 2.
 Conversation still possible but somewhat halting.

 Zone 4 – Lactate Threshold – RPE 8 – 45 min to 1 hour max

-This is a pace you could sustain for almost an hour but not 1 minute longer.
+Zone 4 is the pace you could sustain for almost an hour but not 1 minute longer.
 Leg effort/fatigue gradually increasing from low to significant the longer the pace is maintained and becoming unsustainable in the last minutes of the effort.
 Continuous conversation is difficult at best, due to depth/frequency of breathing.
 Mentally taxing effort increasing with the duration of effort.
 Zone 4 efforts are typically performed in training as multiple ‘repeats’, ‘modules’, or ‘blocks’ of 10-30 min duration.

 Zone 5 – VO2 Max – RPE 9 – 10-15 minutes max

-Typical intensity of longer intervals intended to increase VO2max.
+Zone 5 is the typical intensity of long intervals intended to increase VO2max.
 Strong to severe sensations of leg effort/fatigue, such that completion of more than 30-40 min in total training time (with breaks) is difficult at best.
 Conversation not possible due to often ‘ragged’ breathing.
-Should generally be attempted only when adequately recovered from prior training – consecutive days of level 5 work not necessarily desirable even if possible.
-Note: At this level, the heart rate may not reflect the intensity of this effort due to slowness of heart rate response.
+Should generally be attempted only when adequately recovered from prior training – consecutive days of zone 5 work not necessarily desirable even if possible.
+Note: At this level, the heart rate may not reflect the intensity of this effort by the time the interval is over due to slowness of heart rate response.